ImageMagick/Usage-Markdown/resize/index.md

 However it actually uses a completely different algorithm that is slightly more accurate in its results than that produced by a [Box Filter](../filter/#box).

 The way the Box Filter works is to simply average any pixel (sample) that falls within the filters 'support window' (See [Filter Support Expert Control](../filter/#support).
-This means that when shrinking a image by a very small amount, a Box filtered Resize will only produce either exact pixel values, or an perfectly averaged pixel value.
+This means that when shrinking an image by a very small amount, a Box filtered Resize will only produce either exact pixel values, or a perfectly averaged pixel value.

 The [Scale Operator](#scale) however uses a different algorithm that is known (for want of a better name) [Pixel Mixing](http://entropymine.com/imageworsener/pixelmixing/).
 Rather than generate the colors based on a 'average of pixels', within the 'support window' it uses a more accurite 'area of pixels' within the support window.

-For example here I take 'checker board' pixel pattern, and shrink it by 2 pixels, comparing result of [Scale](#scale) against resizing using very simple [Box & Triangle Filters](../filter/#box).
+For example, here I take 'checker board' pixel pattern, and shrink it by 2 pixels, comparing result of [Scale](#scale) against resizing using very simple [Box & Triangle Filters](../filter/#box).

 ~~~
 convert -size 10x10 pattern:gray50  checks.gif